kawofong/azure-serverless-microservice/README.md

 ## Getting Started

 - Clone the repository

-- In `./terraform`:
-  - Change `prefix` in `variables.tf` because Azure Storage and Azure Function names has to be globally unique
-    - For the remainder of the documentation, the prefix `azure-serverless` **WILL BE ASSUMED**
-  - Run `terraform init` to initialize Terraform
-  - Run `terraform plan -out=out.tfplan`
-  - Run `terraform apply out.tfplan`
-  - Note the outputs of `terraform apply`

 - Complete authorization of API connections for Logic App workflow
   - For each API connection resource, navigate to the API connection resource -> "Edit API Connection" -> press "Authorize" button and follow authorization flow OR enter necessary information